Oil falls on prospect of higher-for-longer US rates, stronger dollar

 Next week, U.S. inflation data could influence Fed decisions on rates.

-Oil drew little support from the U.S. oil rig count, which is an indicator of future supply, despite energy services firm Baker Hughes data showing the oil rigs fell by three to 496 this week, their lowest since November.
-[RIG/U]
+Oil drew little support from the U.S. oil rig count, which is an indicator of future supply, despite energy services firm Baker Hughes data showing the number of oil rigs fell by three to 496 this week, their lowest since November.

+Money managers, meanwhile, cut their net long U.S. crude futures and options positions in the week to May 7 by 56,517 contracts to 82,697, the U.S. Commodity Futures Trading Commission said.

 The European Central Bank, meanwhile, looks increasingly likely to start cutting rates in June.